Beliavsky/Fortran-code-on-GitHub/README.md

 [COVID-testbias](https://github.com/dkhaz/COVID-testbias): Understanding the Bias between the Number of Confirmed Cases and Actual Number of Infections in the COVID-19 Pandemic, by dkhaz and xingangchen

-[covid19-vac-st](https://github.com/wcota/covid19-vac-st): code and data for the paper [Effects of infection fatality ratio and social contact matrices on vaccine prioritization strategies], by A. Schulenburg, W. Cota, G. S. Costa, and S. C. Ferreira, Chaos.
+[covid19-vac-st](https://github.com/wcota/covid19-vac-st): code and data for the paper [Effects of infection fatality ratio and social contact matrices on vaccine prioritization strategies](https://pubs.aip.org/aip/cha/article-abstract/32/9/093102/2835812/Effects-of-infection-fatality-ratio-and-social), by A. Schulenburg, W. Cota, G. S. Costa, and S. C. Ferreira, Chaos.
 2022 Sep;32(9):093102

 [dynSIS](https://github.com/wcota/dynSIS): code for paper [Optimized Gillespie algorithms for the simulation of Markovian epidemic processes on large and heterogeneous networks](https://www.sciencedirect.com/science/article/abs/pii/S0010465517301893), by Wesley Cota and Silvio C. Ferreira, Computer Physics Communications v.
 219 (2017) pp 303-312